 - Start by heating the coconut milk until it is warm, but not hot.

 - Then mix in the chia seeds.
-The amount you use depends on your preference for texture.
+The amount you use depends on your

 - Then add vanilla extract, agave nectar, and a very very small pinch of salt (the salt is just to bring out the flavors).